Types of Election

 There are currently 785 MEPs, 78 of whom come from the UK and 6 of which represent Scotland.
 A list of MEPs currently representing Scotland can be found on the UK Office of the European Parliament website.

-European Parliamentary Elections are held every five years with the last being in June 2014 and the next election due in June 2019.
+European Parliamentary Elections are held every five years with the last being in June 2019.